 Source: Chocolate Date Sauce

 Finish off your overnight oats with something delicious.
 Chocolate for breakfast?
 Sure!
 No one is going to judge you.
 In fact, we encourage it.
-This Chocolate Date Sauce by Michele Elizabeth is actually free of refined sugar, made with dates and cacao powder.
+This Chocolate Date Sauce by Michele Elizabeth is free of refined sugar and made with dates and cacao powder.
 So good, you’ll want to drizzle it ALL over your overnight oats, or maybe eat it by the spoonful.
 For an added crunch to your breakfast, Taryn-Fitz-Gerald has a Paleo Granola that you’ll simply love.

-Being publicly-funded gives us a greater chance to continue providing you with high quality content.
-Please support us!
+Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
+Please consider supporting us by donating!